RackHD/docs/docs/index.rst

 .. _Introduction to RackHD: https://www.youtube.com/embed/cCiXtROSt8U

 RackHD is a technology stack for enabling automated hardware management and orchestration through cohesive APIs.
-It serves as an abstraction layer between other M&O layers and the underlying physical hardware.
+It serves as an abstraction layer between other management layers and the underlying, vendor-specific physical hardware.

 Developers can use the RackHD APIs to incorporate RackHD functionality into a larger orchestration system or to create a user interface for managing hardware services regardless of the underlying hardware in place.

-The project is a collection of libraries and applications housed at https://github.com/RackHD/ and available under the Apache 2.0 license (or compatible sublicenses for library dependencies).
-The code for RackHD is a combination of JavaScript and C. The RackHD documentation is hosted at http://rackhd.readthedocs.org.
+The project is housed at https://github.com/RackHD/ and available under the Apache 2.0 license (or compatible sublicenses for library dependencies).
+This RackHD documentation is hosted at http://rackhd.readthedocs.io.

 Contents